Do Ghosts Really Exist?

 Thanks very much for your question about the reality of ghosts.
 Some people, of course, would brush it off as a silly thing to ask, but it actually leads us to consider anew two key Christian beliefs: first, that every human person is a communion of body (matter) and soul (spirit); and second, that human life continues forever after bodily death, first as a bodiless soul, and eventually as a resurrected human being with body and soul reunited.
 To put your question differently: can these bodiless souls – ghosts – appear and intervene in our lives?

 We have to clarify the term “ghost.”
 I am not speaking here about menacing spirits that terrorize movie characters.
-This English word “ghost” comes from the German word “geist,” which broadly means “spirit,” including non-personal things such as the “spirit of the age” and so on.
-In English, “ghost” specifically means the soul of a dead person that becomes discernible through our eyes, ears, nose (some ghosts smell!), or skin.
+This English word “ghost” comes from the German word “geist,” which broadly means “spirit,” including non-personal things like the “spirit of the age” and so on.
+In English, “ghost” specifically means the soul of a dead person that becomes discernible through our eyes, ears, nose (some ghosts smell!) or skin.

 In theory, billions of ghosts potentially exist because billions of human beings have “lost” their bodies through death.
 Strictly speaking, these disembodied souls are not ghosts because they have never become discernible to any living people.
 Only those few souls whose presence is seen or felt by others are truly ghosts.
 And their existence is plausible.
 But here we must proceed with great caution.

 Let’s look at Sacred Scripture.
-The book of Deuteronomy condemns anyone “who consults ghosts and spirits or seeks oracles from the dead” (see Deut.
-18:10–11).
-And the book of Leviticus warn against using “mediums” to contact the souls of the dead (see Lev.
-19:31; 20:6, 27).
+The Book of Deuteronomy condemns anyone “who consults ghosts and spirits or seeks oracles from the dead” (cf. Deuteronomy 18:11).
+And two passages in the Book of Leviticus warn against using “mediums” to contact the souls of the dead (cf. Leviticus 19:31 and 20:6, 27).
 These legal prohibitions demonstrate that at least some people believed in ghosts.
 If they didn’t, why prohibit attempted contacts?

 Now, let’s see what theology contributes to the matter.
-To be frank, many theologians haven’t written much about ghosts, but some have, notably Saint Augustine and Saint Thomas Aquinas.
+To be frank, theologians haven’t written much about ghosts.
+But some have, notably Saint Augustine and Saint Thomas Aquinas.

-Now we move to the matter of malicious ghosts, the nasty type that pop up in horror movies and novels.
+Now, we move to the matter of malicious ghosts, the nasty type which pop up in horror movies and novels.
 Saint Thomas clearly states that the souls of the dead, who are not in heaven, can never appear to the living without God’s consent.
 But why would God ever allow ghosts to “haunt” people?

 Of course, one can read somewhat credible stories about destructive “hauntings,” but Saint Thomas always insisted that these “ghosts” were definitely not the souls of dead people, but something else, most likely demons masquerading as ghosts.